-- Always shut OFF the emulator before changing the setting of the jumper switches, and connecting the cable.
+- Always shut OFF the emulator before changing the setting of the jumper switches.
 Otherwise the internal circuit may cause a break.

-2.6.2 Checking Connections of the Emulator System
+2.6.3 Checking Connections of the Emulator System

 Before turning the power ON, check the connection of the interface cable to the host machine, emulator, and user system.